hlotze/parabola-with-tanget/README.md

 ## The diagram as a function by `matplotlib` figure
 Approach to make your diagram / figure by a fuction:
-  1. initallay just code you `matplotlib` based diagram / figure
+  1. initally just code you `matplotlib` based diagram / figure
   2. indent that block
-  3. before 1st line: make a `def fuction(parameters):` line
+  3. before 1st line: make a `def function(parameters):` line
   4. add a return; the `return(plt.show()`

 you will get somthing like